 In 2016, the City of Oakland bravely stood up to the developers by passing a coal ban, which led to a lengthy court battle.
-Now, during settlement negotiations with developers, we need all Oakland city council members to continue to stand firm on “no coal” and to ensure that the resolution is strong and defensible and there are no loopholes that would allow toxic coal pollution in Oakland.
+Now, during settlement negotiations with developers, we need all Oakland city council members to continue to stand firm on “no coal” and to ensure that any settlement reached is strong and defensible and there are no loopholes that would allow toxic coal pollution in Oakland.

 We need your voice to support the people of Oakland.
 Our communities have a right to clean air and a healthy Bay, and no developer should be allowed to hold a community's health hostage just to make a buck.
 You can support Baykeeper—and our local partners, including No Coal in Oakland, West Oakland Environmental Indicators Project, Sierra Club, Youth vs Apocalypse, and Earthjustice—to stop this disaster in the making.